13

 But I wasn't done.

-I didn't except one.
-Entitlement rarely came with remorse.
-And I didn't need it.
+I didn't expect one.
+Entitlement rarely came with remorse, and I didn't need it.

 She turned and left without another word.